shaselle/clean/README.md

          **options**: *Object*
                 Plain JavaScript object specifying Clean Js preferences.

-2. Clean out all source-maps,
+2. Clean out all source-maps.

     This is preference based feature option, that lets you to clean out all the source maps produced by transpilers such as Typescript or Babel

-    **removeSourceMapComment** :*boolean*[false]
+    **removeSourceMapComment** : *boolean* [false]
          Setting this option will tell CleanJS to remove source maps from the clean.js file.

 3. Optimizes the js strict mode.
-    **optimizeStrictMode** : *boolean* [true]

     This allows you to optimize all "use strict" statements.
 Clean Js simply removes all and keeps  only one  major "use strict" to mark strict mode for the whole file.

+    **optimizeStrictMode** : *boolean* [true]

 4. Optimizes strict mode by default and leaves source maps on through out development.